drabbit17/NYC-Subway-analysis/README.md

 | `UNIT` | It is likely that a large body of users uses the same turnstile everyday | Included, large improvements in the predicted R squared|*dummies*|
 | `weekday` | working days and not should help in predicting subway use | Included, improvements in the predicted R squared|*dummies*|

-A R squared of 0.50 is obtained.
-This measures give us an idea of what share of the overall variability in the dependent variable is explained by the fitted model.
+Using the model specified in the table a R squared of 0.5025 is obtained.
+Including the dummy rain in the model the obtained R square was equal to 0.5001, bringing no improvements.
+The R square gives us an idea of what share of the overall variability in the dependent variable is explained by the fitted model.
 A value like that may imply that IF the relationship between dependent and independent variables is casual (something that we cannot tell just looking at the R squared), then we should be able to correctly predict/explain almost 50% of variability in the dependent values considered.
 This does not mean that the model would correctly predict 50% of future values, but just that would explain around 50% of their variability.

 Moreover, if we look at the residuals plotted against the fitted value we notice a strange pattern.
 A possible explanation for the unexpected linear relationship between residuals and predicted values may be given by the presence of fixed values for a subgroup of dependent variables, such as the zeros at the beginning of the day. ([reference](http://stats.stackexchange.com/questions/33165/diagonal-lines-in-residuals-vs-fitted-values-plot-for-multiple-regression)).